slatedocs/slate/source/includes/_data-source.md

           <CurrencyCode>USD</CurrencyCode>
         </AccountBalance>
       </AccountBalances>
+      <AccountExperience>pfm</AccountExperience>
     </Account>
   </Accounts>
 </PartnerResponse>
 ```
-Geezeo will request a list of accounts belonging to a user by sending an Account element containing only the user’s PartnerCustomerId.
+Geezeo will request a list of accounts belonging to a user by sending an Account element containing only the user's PartnerCustomerId.
 You may optionally respond with updated account information instead of all account information.
 We will create any accounts that do not exist in the Geezeo database, update any accounts that do exist, and mark as closed any accounts that are in the Geezeo database but not in the response.

 Validating a [Partner Signature Request](#PartnerSignatureRequest) and generating a [Partner Signature Response](#PartnerSignatureResponse).